When is a System Discoverable from Data? Discovery Requires Chaos: On Conservation Laws

-\begin{nb} Note that the classical Hamiltonian or its derivatives themselves would not be satisfactory in this case.
+\begin{corollary}[Proof in \Cref{ap:corollaries}] The harmonic oscillator of \Cref{eq:simple_eg1} is discoverable from any single trajectory away from the origin, given the conservation law $H = \frac12(x\dot{x}+y\dot{y})^2+ \frac12(\dot{x}^2 + \dot{y}^2 - x^2 - y^2)^2$. \end{corollary} \begin{nb} Note that the classical Hamiltonian or its derivatives themselves would not be satisfactory in this case.
 Intuitively, this arises because the same periodic trajectory can be achieved via a radius-dependent angular speed as in \Cref{eq:simple_eg2}.
 Thus, in order to achieve uniqueness, one requires specifying the speed itself, which the $H$ above does. \end{nb}